PEXANE2/azure-docs.tr-tr/articles/azure-monitor/vm/resource-manager-vminsights.md

 ## <a name="onboard-an-azure-virtual-machine"></a>Azure sanal makinesini ekleme
-Aşağıdaki örnek VM'ler için Azure İzleyici için bir Azure sanal makinesi ekler.
+Aşağıdaki örnek, VM öngörülerine bir Azure sanal makinesi ekler.

 ### <a name="template-file"></a>Şablon dosyası